Canada–United States softwood lumber dispute: Post agreement

 The decision was unanimous for the four-member trade panel, which ruled on the petition filed by the U.S. Lumber Coalition.
 Canada immediately lodged a legal challenge to the decision under NAFTA's Chapter 19 dispute settlement mechanism, with an official statement declaring that it was "unfair, unwarranted, and troubling."
 Canada has previously won several NAFTA challenges involving softwood issues in the past.
 In March 2018, Canada escalated the dispute to the WTO, asking the international trade body to set up an adjudication panel to judge its dispute with the United States.
 Canadian representatives argued that talks with the U.S. have failed.

 On April 1, 2019, the U.S. Department of Commerce initiated the First Administrative Review (AR1) of antidumping duty and countervailing duty investigations of imports of certain softwood lumber products from Canada.
 The Department of Commerce its preliminary determination for the First Administrative Review on February 7, 2020.
 The preliminary determination included an assessment rate to be applied to exports during the period of review (April 28, 2017 through December 31, 2018) and a new cash deposit rate to be applied to new shipments upon completion of the review.
 The rates will only be applicable to companies covered by the First Administrative Review.

 On January 2, 2020, the U.S. Department of Commerce announced the Second Administrative Review (AR2) of antidumping duty and countervailing duty investigations of imports of certain softwood lumber products from Canada.
 The Second Administrative Review was initiated on March 10, 2020.
 An administrative review will be conducted each year, unless the case is settled, to recalculate the countervailing and antidumping duty rates for shipments during the period of review and to establish a new cash deposit rate for future shipments.
 A company will be subject to the review if there has been a specific request for a review of that company filed by interested parties with the Department of Commerce.

 On August 24, 2020, the WTO issued its report, which the U.S. subsequently appealed on September 28.
 However, there was no one at the WTO to appeal to, since the U.S. had blocked appellate vacancies.

 On March 4, 2021, the U.S. Department of Commerce announced the notice of initiation of its Third Administrative Review (AR3) of the softwood lumber countervailing and anti-dumping duty orders.

-On 9 November 2021, the US slapped a double tariff on Canadian softwood, which in turn increased lumber prices in the US even further.
+On 9 November 2021, the US implemented a double tariff on Canadian softwood, which in turn increased lumber prices in the US even further.
 As a result, the shortage and higher prices for lumber in 2021/2022 have increased inflationary pressures for American consumers.

+On August 19, 2024, the US raised tariff rates on imports of Canadian softwood lumber products from 8.05% to 14.54%.